Lisa Ferraday: Personal life

-Ferraday married Air Force Colonel E. L. Kincaid and came to the United States in 1948.
+Ferraday married Air Force Colonel E.L.
+Kincaid and came to the United States in 1948.
 They divorced in 1951.
 On October 17, 1958, she married industrialist John W. Anderson II in Detroit.
 She had a daughter, Carol.

 In 1954, Ferraday won a New York legal case about the proceeds of a $50,000 life insurance policy designated to go to her 7-year-old daughter.
-A. Pam Blumenthal had taken the policy, but his widow, Emily Blumenthal sued, with her lawyer calling Ferraday "a homewrecker".
+Financier A. Pam Blumenthal had taken out the policy, but his widow, Emily Blumenthal, sued, with her lawyer calling Ferraday "a homewrecker".
 The state supreme court jury awarded the money to Ferraday as guardian for her daughter.